Universal quantum computing with twist-free and temporally encoded lattice surgery: Brief review of universal quantum computing via lattice surgery

 In the model of Pauli-based computation (PBC), we have a reserve of magic states and drive the computation by performing a sequence of multi-qubit Pauli measurements $\{ P_1, P_2, \ldots , P_\mu \}$ where later Pauli measurements depend on measurement outcomes of earlier measurements.
 In this notation, $P_2$ does not denote a specific Pauli, but one conditional on the outcome of $P_1$.
 This conditionality occurs because (in the circuit picture) each Pauli measurement would be followed by a conditional Clifford operation.
 However, in a PBC, these Cliffords are conjugated to the end of the computation, thereby changing subsequent Pauli measurements.
 Since in a PBC all Cliffords are performed ``in software", it is clear the algorithm runtime will be independent of the Clifford complexity.
 The idea of PBC appears throughout the literature, but the phrase Pauli-based computation was first coined in Ref.~\cite{bravyi2016trading}.
 In \cref{fig:TwoTgates}, we present several computationally equivalent circuit diagrams for performing 2 $T$ gates, with the last diagram representing the PBC approach.

 In \cref{subsec:RevLatticeSurgery}, we review how multi-qubit Pauli measurements can be performed using lattice surgery.
-Crucially, even when Pauli operators commute, it might not be possible to measure such Pauli operators simultaneously due to the extra space required to performing lattice surgery (known as the routing space.
-The reason is that the required lattice surgery operators often need access to the same routing space.
+Crucially, even when Pauli operators commute, it might not be possible to measure such Pauli operators simultaneously due to the extra space required to perform lattice surgery (known as the routing space).
+We can be obstructed from measuring commuting Pauli operators when the required lattice surgery operations need access to the same routing space.
 Therefore, it is appropriate to consider sequentially measuring each Pauli operator, which we call a sequential Pauli based computation (seqPBC).
 In seqPBC, the time required to execute all the Pauli measurements will then be proportional to $T_{\mathrm{PBC}}=(d_m+1) \mu$ where we budget $+1$ for resetting qubits between lattice surgery operations.
 Here $d_m$ corresponds to the number of rounds of stabilizer measurements during lattice surgery, and $\mu$ is the number of sequential Pauli operators being measured.
 The proportionality factor will depend on the time required to measure the surface code stabilizers during one syndrome measurement round.